 Fully managed: Eliminate the need to manage database and machine resources.
 As a fully-managed Microsoft Azure service, you do not need to manage virtual machines, deploy and configure software, manage scaling, or deal with complex data-tier upgrades.
 Every database is automatically backed up and protected against regional failures.
 You can easily add an Azure Cosmos DB account and provision capacity as you need it, allowing you to focus on your application instead of operating and managing your database.

 Automatic indexing: By default, Azure Cosmos DB automatically indexes all the documents in the database and does not expect or require any schema or creation of secondary indices.
 Don't want to index everything?
 Don't worry, you can opt out of paths in your JSON files too.

-The DocumentDB API helps manages JSON data through well-defined database resources.
+The DocumentDB API helps manage JSON data through well-defined database resources.
 These resources are replicated for high availability and are uniquely addressable by their logical URI.
-DocumentDB offers a simple HTTP based RESTful programming model for all resources.
+The DocumentDB API offers a simple HTTP based RESTful programming model for all resources.

 The Azure Cosmos DB database account is a unique namespace that gives you access to Azure Cosmos DB.
 Before you can create a database account, you must have an Azure subscription, which gives you access to a variety of Azure services.

 All resources within Azure Cosmos DB are modeled and stored as JSON documents.
 Resources are managed as items, which are JSON documents containing metadata, and as feeds which are collections of items.
 Sets of items are contained within their respective feeds.